AndrewNolte/vscode-system-verilog/README.md

 // multiple linters can run concurrently "verilog.lint.verilator.enabled": true,
-// tools will use the default name on the path if not given "verilog.format.svFormatter": "verible-verilog-format", "verilog.format.verible.args": "--flagfile=myflags.txt", "verilog.format.verible.path": "/usr/local/bin/verible-verilog-format",
+// tools will use the default name on the path if not given "verilog.svFormat.formatter": "verible-verilog-format", "verilog.svFormat.verible.args": "--flagfile=myflags.txt", "verilog.svFormat.verible.path": "/usr/local/bin/verible-verilog-format",
 // select directories to format on save "verilog.formatDirs": [
     "hdl/my/project/with/formatting"